Cannabis, THC, CBD, and Inflammation: What Research Shows

 How does cannabis help with inflammation?

 Weed or cannabis contains hundreds of chemical compounds called cannabinoids, THC and CBD are the two most common cannabinoids that are usually talked about.
-THC, or tetrahydrocannabinol, is the primary psychoactive compound responsible for making you feel “high” after you consume weed.
-THC can overstimulate the endocannabinoid system causing its negative effects but at the same time, it could potentially be beneficial for alleviating inflammation.
+THC, or tetrahydrocannabinol, is the primary psychoactive compound responsible for the “high” people associate with cannabis.
+THC can overstimulate the endocannabinoid system, which is one source of its negative effects, and it has also been studied in relation to inflammation.

 What is the endocannabinoid system?
 Great question!